saeub/cogpred/README.md

             - `cognitive_measures.csv`: cognitive measurements

 ## EEG preprocessing

+We only perform minimal automatic preprocessing (cropping/aligning, bandpass filtering, and optional time-frequency analysis).

 1. Make sure that all the raw data files are linked/mounted in the directory structure described above.
 2. Run `python src/preprocess.py` with subject IDs as arguments.
 To preprocess all: `ls data/raw/EEG/ | xargs python src/preprocess.py`